 We chose four characters to follow that would create a multifaceted portrait: Ovideo, the artisanal fisherman and jungle farmer, keenly caring for his two young daughters; Cata, an environmental engineer working with villagers to develop vanilla production that doesn’t damage the forest; Maria, a restauranteur who takes everyone on a foraging expedition into the mangroves; and finally, Fausto himself, who ties the story together.

 It was hot in the jungle – my camera and I both threatened to overheat.
 I didn’t speak Spanish, so I relied on my guide and translator Gregg Bleakney from WhereNext Productions.
-And at night, I’d shine a torch on my face as I walked up the beach, so the soldiers would know who I was.
 But my biggest challenge was finding the delicate balance in the story that evoked the warm embrace of the community and artlessly made the audience feel they were participating in the experience itself.

 Discover similar stories inconnection